 I am an associate literary agent at P.S.
 Literary Agency.
 Below is an overview of categories I represent as well as my current wish list items.
 I will still consider manuscripts in the following categories even if your story doesn’t fit with the specific items on my wish list—sometimes I don’t know what I’m looking for until I see it!

 If you’d like to send me a query for potential representation, please take a look at P.S.
 Literary Agency’s submission guidelines and send your query letter to firstname.lastname@example.org.

 I am looking for non-fiction projects for readers of all ages (both the children and adult markets).
-I want to see nonfiction proposals for the following categories: pop culture, science, design, and lifestyle.
+I want to see nonfiction proposals in the following categories: pop culture, science, design, and lifestyle.
 I expect any nonfiction book proposal to offer a new perspective on an entertaining topic.

-Some specific nonfiction wish list topics include: the history of a pop culture topic; tarot; astrology; lifestyle for millennials; vegan cooking; unusual DIY; and the intersection of feminism and pop culture.
+Some specific nonfiction wish list topics include: the history of a pop culture topic; tarot; lifestyle for millennials; vegan cooking; unusual DIY; and the intersection of feminism and pop culture.

 I am interested in a variety of YA genres: contemporary, magical realism, horror, mystery, light science fiction, and light fantasy.
 I am always looking for diverse characters.
 I enjoy literary prose and a strong, unique voice.
 I am currently looking for fun YA projects rather than issue-driven stories.